Praqma/2git/README.md

                 }
                 clearCase {
-                    components 'all'                        // components to migrate ('all'/'modifiable') }
+                    components 'all'                        // components to migrate ('all'/'modifiable') readOnlyMigrationStream true            // set migration stream's read-only flag, defaults to false migrationProject 'migration'            // if set, migration stream will have this project's integration stream as parent
+                }
             }
             stream('Client_migr') {	// the stream to select baselines from